 While businesses admit that one breach can have a huge impact on their business, C-Suites believe that data breaches are in fact “no big deal.”

-With this in mind, Shred-it wants to arm business leaders with three tips on how employees can keep information security
+With this in mind, Shred-it wants to arm business leaders with three tips on how employees can keep information security top of mind:

 1. Provide employee training throughout the year.